 Personal and/or Business Credit Scores and History

 If you’ve been in business for some time and established a business credit history, it may hold weight when you apply for a business credit card.
+Issuers may be happier to work with you and even offer a lower interest rate for your card.
 However, many credit card companies also consider your personal credit profile unless you’re applying as a corporation.
+The way you manage your personal finances can tip off your ability to manage corporate finances.

 Legal Business Entity